The Two RV Gypsies: Full-Time RVers

 tunnel mountain plaque

-The two RV Gypsies drove their toad into town and liked the sign that they saw in the store while shopping.
-Karen posed with a big stuffed moose in the store.
+Below: The two RV Gypsies drove their toad into town and liked the sign that they saw in the store while shopping.
+Then a big stuffed moose gave Karen Duquette a hug.

 silly sign in a store window